3 Solutions to Open Keynote in PowerPoint

 Solution 1: How to Open Keynote in PowerPoint

-The first solutions utilizes the work of a PDF converting tool, which you can use to convert the Keynote into PDF, and then into a PowerPoint file.
+The first solution utilizes the work of a PDF converting tool, which you can use to convert the Keynote into PDF, and then into a PowerPoint file.
 It is simple, easy, and takes little to no time.
 And the best part is, no formatting will be lost during the process.
-The PDF editor we use in this case is PDFelement.
+The PDF editor we use in this case is Wondershare PDFelement - PDF Editor.

 Step 1.
 Open the Keynote File